appunite/absence-bot/README.md

 ## ToDo

-* improve README and describe how setup all needed services and tools
-* run tests on Travis/CircleCI
+I think I'd be nice to extend this Readme with information how setup all services like Google Calendar or Dialogflow and deploy this on Heroku.

 ## About